 The Group adopts a sound financial policy, and the cash surplus is deposited with the banks to facilitate extra expenditure or investment.
-The management makes financial forecast on a regular basis.
-As at 31 December 2015, the Group had no outstanding loan or borrowing, and the gearing ratio (being ratio of total borrowings outstanding less cash and deposits to the sum of total equity and total borrowings) was therefore inapplicable.
-As at 31 December 2015, the Group's balance of cash and deposits was approximately HK\$447,701,000, which was attributable to the proceeds from the IPO and cashflow from operations.
+Management makes financial forecast on a regular basis.
+As at 31 December 2016, the Group had no outstanding loan or borrowing, and the gearing ratio (being ratio of total borrowings outstanding less cash and deposits to the sum of total equity and total borrowings) was therefore inapplicable.
+As at 31 December 2016, the Group's balance of cash and deposit was approximately HK\$443,071,000, which was attributable to the proceeds from the IPO and cashflow from operations.